Youth Residential Programs Handbook

 - Parent/Guardian

-- Treatment Team Coordinator (provides individual and family counseling)
+- Treatment Team Coordinator/Therapist (provides individual and family therapy)

-- Case Manager (oversees youth’s case and is a point of contact)
+- Case Manager (oversees person’s served case and is the point of contact)

-- Residential Manager (oversees the daily operations of the living unit)
+- Residential Manager (oversees the daily operations of the treatment milieu/unit)

 - Campus Director (supervises the team)